devotox/ember-cli-icon-rating/README.md

 [![Greenkeeper](https://badges.greenkeeper.io/devotox/ember-cli-icon-rating.svg)](https://greenkeeper.io/)

 ## Description
-Rating Input that can use any [Font Awesome Icon](http://fontawesome.io/icons/) and defaults to using the icon icon
+Rating Input that can use any [Font Awesome Icon](http://fontawesome.io/icons/) and defaults to using the star icon

 [DEMO](http://devotox.github.io/ember-cli-icon-rating)